smilingprogrammer/ChatMe/README.md

 # ChatMe
-An easy to use messaging project
+An easy to use and fast messaging app